Guided sleep meditation: does it work?

 Guided sleep meditation could be the key to unlocking your best sleep.
 You don’t have to spend hours in the lotus position – this simple art of training your mind to let go of the day’s thoughts will let you get that quality rest you deserve.

-So let’s inhale and exhale as we delve into the alternative practice of sleep meditation.
+So let’s inhale and exhale as we delve into the alternative practise of sleep meditation.